 In this unit, teams will deliver and facilitate their learning experiences.
-For the duration of this unit, you will either facilitate an experience or participate in an experience.
-You will design & deliver one experience as part of a facilitation team, and participate as a learner in three other experiences.
+For the duration of this unit, you will either be in the “facilitator” role and facilitating a learning experience, or in the “learner” role and participating as a learner.
+You will design & facilitate one experience as part of a facilitation team, and participate as a learner in three other experiences.

 Readings and activities will be assigned by facilitating teams.

 - Do not overburden your learners.
 I cannot stress this enough.
 The biggest reason teams falter on this assignment is because they plan too many activities, create activities that have multiple steps within in them, or are very prescriptive with the schedule for the week (ie do this on Monday by x time, then do this on Tuesday by x time, and then do this on Thursday by x time – you get the idea).
 Each learner should expect to be engaged in discussions, readings, and activities for about 5-7 hours over the 7-day facilitation period.
 Remember what you value as a working professional and try to design for your colleagues’ busy lives.
 It is very easy to over-plan the week with lots of readings & activities.
 The goal is to provoke discussion and/or the collaborative creation of learning artifacts that help learners engage with the topic, not to provide a comprehensive overview of the topic.